 Table 2-1.
-Summary and Comparison of Alternatives by Resource Area
+Summary and Comparison of Alternatives by Resource Area --

-Table 2-1.
-Odililiary and Companson of Alternatives by Resource Area Resource Area Impacts From No Action Alternative. n Impacts From Proposed Action Alternative Groundwater and Geology - 1 Surface Water No changes in local surface water quality are anticipated.
+Resource Area Impacts From No Action Alternative Impacts From Proposed Action Alternative Groundwater and Geology No effects to local groundwater quality or quantity are expected.
+Impacts to groundwater quality or quantity are anticipated to be minor.
+Surface Water No changes in local surface water quality are anticipated.
 Any impacts to surface waters in the project area are expected to be minor, temporary impacts with the proper implementation of standard BMPs (TVA 2017a).
 Aquatic Ecology Aquatic life in local streams would not be affected.
 With the implementation of streamside management zones (SMZ) and BMPs, impacts to aquatic animals resulting from the proposed project would not be significant.
 Vegetation Local vegetation would not be affected at the proposed substation site and transmission line ROWs.
 Routine Site preparation and clearing of approximately 85 acres of trees for the proposed substation site and transmission line ROWs would have a minor effect on most local vegetation. maintenance of existing transmission line vegetation would continue, but overall impacts to vegetation are considered minor.
 No uncommon plant communities are known from the vicinity of the project area and no rare plant communities were observed in the project area during the field survey.
 Implementation of the proposed project would not affect unique or important terrestrial habitat.
 Wildlife Local wildlife would not be affected at the proposed substation site and transmission line ROWs.
 Routine maintenance of existing transmission line vegetation would continue, but overall impacts to wildlife are considered minor.
 Wildlife inhabiting onsite forest, early successional, and edge habitats within the proposed substation site and transmission line ROWs would be displaced.
 Because there are sufficient adjacent local habitats, any effects to wildlife are expected to be insignificant.
 Endangered and Threatened Species No effects to endangered or threatened species or any designated critical habitats are anticipated.
 Routine maintenance of existing transmission line vegetation would continue, but overall impacts to endangered or threatened species would be avoided.
-With appropriate implementation of BMPs and procedures that are designed to avoid and minimize impacts to federally or statelisted species during site preparation, construction, and on-going maintenance activities, and adherence to guidelines in the programmatic biological assessment for bats (TVA 2017b), the proposed TVA action is expected to have only minor effects on federally or state-listed species.
+With appropriate implementation of BMPs and procedures that are designed to avoid and minimize impacts to federally or state- listed species during site preparation, construction, and on-going maintenance activities, and adherence to guidelines in the programmatic biological assessment for bats (TVA 2017b), the proposed TVA action is expected to have only minor effects on federally or state-listed species.